Idaho

 To prove residency, any of the following may be provided:

-- enrollment papers from the current school year by an accredited institution of higher learning in Idaho; or
+• enrollment papers from the current school year by a high school or an accredited institution of higher learning in Idaho; or

-- a letter from a public or private social service agency verifying that the voter is homeless and attesting to the voter’s residence for registration purposes.
+• a letter from a public or private social service agency verifying that the voter is unhoused and attesting to the voter’s residence for registration purposes.

-When registering online or by mail, applicants are asked on the voter registration application to provide:
+When registering by mail, applicants are asked on the voter registration application to provide:

 They will also be asked to affirm that they meet the legal qualifications to register and vote.